orstrings/bylaws/bylaws.md

 The fiscal year of the Corporation shall commence July 1 in each calendar year and end on June 30.

+### Section 5.
+Authority Over String Program

+All decisions affecting the musical, educational, and administrative activities of the string program shall remain exclusively with the string program director(s).

+### Section 6.
+Topicality

+No matters will be discussed that originate outside the organization.
+All matters will be introduced by a Member.

 Article X - Amendments
 ----------------------